Exploring Shakespearean Tragedy:

 The Form Self as Victim is an appropriate vehicle for thought about Incompatibilities because the Incompatibilities in Othello are typically within the self and create a warring rather than cooperative potential within the self.
 Othello is normally thought of as the Self as Victim, but the point is equally true of Desdemona, Iago, and Cassio as we have just discussed them.

 The special language of Eloquence is an appropriate vehicle for thought about Incompatibilities because Incompatibilities are constantly struggling not to be opposed to each other but to work with each other.
 Both sides of the Incompatibility may be of good will.
 Both sides know what they can do well.
 But neither side can persuade its opposite to cooperate when such cooperation simply isn’t in the other’s abilities.
 Frustration alone leads to Eloquence in seeking a solution, seeking cooperation, seeking to persuade or bargain.
 The language becomes more beautiful with the greater effort, but it doesn’t get deeper than a search for fittingness which is already doomed to failure.
-The best example of the principle is the long scenes near the end of the play between Othello and Desdemona, each still in love with the other, but finally only capable of the high Eloquence.
+The best example of the principle is the long scenes near the end of the play between Othello and Desdemona, each still in love with the other, but finally only capable of high Eloquence.
 The sense of utter inability to work together begins no later than 4.
 3. 155 when Desdemona gives up all hope of herself finding a way through with Othello:

 “O God, Iago,